NM-TAFE/civ-ipos-sessions/week11/lesson_outline.md

 - Define open source software (OSS) and its principles.
 - Explain the reasons individuals and organisations contribute to or use open source.
 - Understand different open source licensing models.
-- Describe the monetization models in the open source ecosystem.
+- Describe the monetisation models in the open source ecosystem.
 - Identify methods to find open source projects and assess their popularity.

 ---